aidos-lab/Topo_LLM_public/README.md

 ### Experiments: Local Dimensions Predict Grokking

-TODO: Refer to the separate `grokking` repository for instructions on how to run the experiments.
+Refer to the separate `grokking` repository for instructions on how to run these experiments.

 ### Experiments: Local Dimensions Detect Exhaustion of Training Capabilities